 For others, it could be musical instruments, beekeeping, vegan recipes, beach vacations, or anything you have a passion for.

-SBI was one of the best things that ever happened to me.
+Solo Build It was one of the best things that ever happened to me.
 My life would be totally different now if I had never come across it.
-Thank you, Ken Evoy!
+Thank you, Ken Evoy and SBI!

 Check out Solo Build It! here.